Statistics and key figuresSee our reports

 The average age of the Norwegian foreign-going fleet has gone down by roughly four years since 2007, to an average age of 9.9 years at October 1 2017.

 Both Norwegian-registered and foreign-registered vessels now has the same age, indicating that the hole fleet are undergoing continuous renewal, both through deliveries of new ships and second hand sales, aided by sale of ships for recycling.

 Norwegian-controlled orderbook - number of ships and value

-Norwegian international shipowners had a total of 66 vessels on order as of July 1 2017.
-Compared to January 1 2016, this figure represents a decline of over 55 per cent seen in number of ships, and close to 60 per cent by value in NOK.
+Norwegian international shipowners had a total of 61 vessels on order as of October 1 2017.
+Compared to January 1 2016, this figure represents a decline of 60 per cent seen in number of ships, and over 60 per cent by value in NOK.
 Globally, the contracting activity in 2016 fell to its lowest level in over 30 years, both in terms of numerical and tonnage terms.
 This is to be seen in most vessel segments.